wpeverest/everest-forms/readme.txt

 * Intuitive drag and drop form builder
 * Huge library of form templates to get started
 * Create unlimited forms without any restrictions
-* Multiple column layouts option
+* Multiple column layouts option.
+Supports 2,3 and 4 column layout.
 * Form field options
 * General, advanced, and payment form fields to create any type of WordPress forms
 * Unlimited form field.
 Use desired form field as many times as you want with no restrictions.